JanHerca/urantiapedia/input/markdown/en/Innerface/Vol9/Innerface_vol9_4.md

 Christian churches of the twentieth century stand as great, but wholly unconscious, obstacles to the immediate advance of the real gospel—the teachings of Jesus of Nazareth.

-Christianity is seriously confronted with the doom embodied in one of its own slogans: "A house divided against itself cannot stand."
+Christianity is seriously confronted with the doom embodied in one of its own slogans: “A house divided against itself cannot stand.”
 The non-Christian world will hardly capitulate to a sect-divided Christendom.
 The living Jesus is the only hope of a possible unification of Christianity.
 The true church—the Jesus brotherhood—is invisible, spiritual, and is characterized by unity, not necessarily by uniformity.

 But the Christianity of even the twentieth century must not be despised.
 It is the product of the combined moral genius of the God-knowing men of many races during many ages, and it has truly been one of the greatest powers for good on earth, and therefore no man should lightly regard it, notwithstanding its inherent and acquired defects.
 Christianity still contrives to move the minds of reflective men with mighty moral emotions.